lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 struct ContentView: View {

     // MARK: - Properties

     // MARK: View protocol properties

     var body: some View {
         VStack {
             Text("Hello, \(name)!")
             Text("And have a nice day.")
         }
             .frame(maxWidth: 200.0)
     }

     // MARK: Private properties

     @State
     private var name = "Steve"

 }
 ```

-File length doesn't have a specific line number limitation, since basically, code shall respect contemporary software development principles (mainly, S.O.L.I.D., but also D.R.Y., K.I.S.S., Y.A.G.N.I., and so on.)
-Following the principles won't let an engineer create an unacceptably long file.
-However, if an engineer isn't experienced and doesn't have an experienced reviewer, the number of 200 lines (including all formatting and comments) could be used for guidance.
-Though, this doesn't mean that well organized files of the length of 201 or even 300 lines are necessarily evil – use you common sense as a general guidance.
+Do not enforce a hard limit on file length.
+Keep files small by following modern design principles (for example, SOLID, DRY, KISS, and YAGNI).
+As a rule of thumb, treat ~200 lines (including formatting and comments) as a review prompt—not a strict limit.
+Well-structured files longer than 200 lines can still be acceptable; use your judgment.

 <h4 id="imports">Imports</h4>

 Place all imports at the top of the file.
-List one import per line, sort them lexicographically, and do not insert blank lines between them.
+Put one import per line, sort them lexicographically, and do not insert blank lines between them.

 Import the narrowest module(s) you actually use.
 Avoid redundant imports (for example, do not import `Foundation` if you already import `UIKit`).

 <h4 id="members-order">Members' Order</h4>

-Properties within a subgroup, as well as enum cases, shall be ordered, firstly, by its access modifier, then by the class/instance membership type, then lexicographically.
+Order properties within a subgroup (and enum cases) first by access level, then by `static` vs instance membership, then lexicographically.

-Logical sorting is acceptable, but not encouraged and may be used only if all neighboring declarations can be sorted logically.
-Partially logical and partially lexicographical ordering is not used.
+Logical ordering is acceptable but not encouraged.
+Use it only when all neighboring declarations form a clear logical sequence.
+Do not mix logical and lexicographical ordering within the same subgroup.

 Root declarations start from the beginning of the line.
 Each level of nesting adds a step of indentation.

-Sort public and internal methods in a logical order.
-It's always possible to decide on one for methods.
-For example, by remembering the type's lifecycle and methods' calling order.
+Order public and internal methods logically (for example, by lifecycle and call order).

 **Do**: